Tight Bound for Estimating Expectation Values from a System of Linear Equations: Results

 Furthermore, this bound gives $ \norm{\tilde{E}\ket{\bm b} - A^{-1}\ket{\bm b}} \nonumber \le \epsilon/8\gamma\kappa$.
 Analyzing Eq.~\eqref{eq:final SLEP output} yields $ (8\kappa/3)^2 r = \bra{\bm b} \tilde E^\dagger M \tilde E\ket{\bm b}$.
 Therefore,

 where the inequalities $\alpha_M/\gamma, \alpha_M/\gamma^2 \leq 1$ are used in the last step.
 By the triangle inequality,

 with probability at least $2/3$. \end{proof}

 \begin{proof}[Complexity] { We consider the instances with $\alpha_M \geq 1$, which are sufficient to determine big-O scaling for queries and 2-qubit gates used by our algorithm.
-For these instances, $\gamma = \alpha_M $ by the first line of Algorithm~\ref{alg:AB-SLEP}.
-The single call made to Algorithm~\ref{alg:AB-EVHM} makes
+For these instances, $\gamma = \alpha_M $ by the first line of Algorithm~\ref{alg:AB-SLEP}. { Using the complexities from Theorem \ref{thm:B-EVHM}, the single call made to Algorithm~\ref{alg:AB-EVHM} makes